-In the 20th century most members the British Empire saw massive political reforms.
-Most moved towards more democracy, more independence, less rule by Royal or Elite decree.
+In the 20th century most members of the British Empire saw massive political reforms, moving towards more democracy, more independence, less rule by Royal or Elite decree.

 Most but not Canada.